-I am a Research Associate in University of Cambridge, as a member of the Natural Language and Information Processing Group.
+I am a Research Associate in University of Cambridge, and a member of the Natural Language and Information Processing Group.
 My main focus is on the ALTA project, an industry collaboration with Cambridge English, with the goal of creating innovative new technologies for language learning and assessment.
+I'm also a visiting lecturer in Tartu University, teaching a course on machine learning and language modelling.

 Before that, I was a member of the Research team in SwiftKey, where our goal was to focus on potential future technologies, thinking a few years ahead.
 We divided our time between further improving our existing machine learning solutions and developing new ideas for future products.